NatasaMiric/the-petrovaradin-catacombs/README.md

 * The Footer
 * Gallery page
 * Contact page

 ### Future Implementations

+* Add video content
+* Expand content

 ### Accessibility

+* The site consists of three separate pages in order to avoid excessive scrolling down the page and in the same time it's easier to access to relevant informations.
+It is also practical if in the future content expands.
+* Image content includes proper textual alternatives so that they can be understood by assistive technologies and their users.
+* Site has a sufficient colour contrast and fonts that are easy to read.

 ## Technologies Used
 ### Languages Used